3D Printing Technology Comparison: FDM vs. SLA vs. SLS

-SLA is a great option for highly detailed prototypes requiring tight tolerances and smooth surfaces, such as molds, patterns, and functional parts.
-SLA is widely used in a range of industries from engineering and product design to manufacturing, dentistry, jewelry, model making, and education.
+SLA 3D printing is a great option for highly detailed prototypes requiring tight tolerances and smooth surfaces, as well as functional parts, such as molds, patterns, and end use parts.
+SLA is widely used in a range of industries from engineering and product design to manufacturing, dentistry, medicine, jewelry, model making, and education.

 Introduction to 3D Printing With Desktop Stereolithography (SLA)

 Looking for a 3D printer to realize your 3D models in high resolution?
 Download our white paper to learn how SLA printing works and why it's the most popular 3D printing process for creating models with incredible details.

 Selective laser sintering is the most common additive manufacturing technology for industrial applications, trusted by engineers and manufacturers across different industries for its ability to produce strong, functional parts.